FreshX-GmbH/pve-snapbackup/README.md

 - PVE Cluster with Ceph Storage Backend
 - working benji installation
-- Your backup server which will also run benji and pveSnapBackup should be a configured client of your Ceph cluster
+- Your backup server which will also run benji and pveSnapBackup should be a configured client of your Ceph cluster.
+In most cases it will be enough to copy your /etc/ceph.conf and the needed keys from a PVE Client Node to your backup host.

 ### Installation
 First [install benji](https://benji-backup.me/installation.html#common-to-all-distributions).
 Most likely you will want to do this in a python virtual environment.